Cognitive Automation: Definition, How It Works, Example & Benefits

 What is Cognition Automation?

 Cognitive automation is the strategic integration of artificial intelligence (AI) and process automation, aimed at enhancing business outcomes.
-It encompasses a spectrum of techniques like Natural Language Processing (NLP), Machine Learning (ML), Robotic Process Automation (RPA), Cognitive Computing, Computer Vision and Predictive Analytics—that empower automation to efficiently capture and utilize data.
+It encompasses of many techniques like Natural Language Processing (NLP), Machine Learning (ML), Robotic Process Automation (RPA), Cognitive Computing, Computer Vision and Predictive Analytics, that empower automation to efficiently capture, utilize & analyze data.

 Through this data analysis, cognitive automation facilitates more informed and intelligent decision-making, leading to improved strategic choices and outcomes.
 It streamlines operations, reduces manual effort, and accelerates task completion, thus boosting overall efficiency.